edwfermon707/kea/doc/sphinx/arm/hooks-radius.rst

 .. note::

-   ISC provides Kea software and hooks in convenient-to-use native Alpine, deb, and RPM packages.
+   ISC provides Kea software and hooks in convenient-to-use native DEB, and RPM packages.
 This includes the RADIUS hook and the required patched version of the FreeRADIUS client library.
 The software compilation for RADIUS is complicated; unless there are specific reasons to compile it, administrators should seriously consider using native packages.